COVID secure business advice

 From 19 July, the government removed all legal limits on the numbers meeting indoors and outdoors as part of 'Step 4' of the government's roadmap out of lockdown.

 All venues which have previously been closed will be allowed to reopen, including nightclubs, and there will be no legal requirement for table service in hospitality settings.

-More information about what this means for businesses can be viewed on the government's website.
+More information about COVID-secure advice for businesses can be viewed on the government's website.

 Businesses still have a legal duty to manage risks to those affected by their business.
 The way to do this is to carry out a health and safety risk assessment, including the risk of COVID-19 transmission, and to take reasonable steps to mitigate the risks you identify.

 You should use the guidance outlined below to consider the risk within your premises and decide which mitigations are appropriate to adopt.
 The Health and Safety Executive has published guidance on undertaking risk assessments, including some key areas to consider such as promoting good hand hygiene, identifying areas where ventilation needs to be improved, cleaning surfaces that people touch regularly, and communicating your measures to staff and customers.